DCS-210/project-lizakemuntopatrick/proposal/proposal.md

     ## Warning: Removed 22 rows containing missing values (geom_point).

 ![](proposal_files/figure-gfm/popularity-by-brand-1.png)<!-- -->

+From this figure, we can see that most brands receive less than 0.02 likes per view, with a few ads from Budlight and Budweiser getting more likes per view.
+We will see if this popularity depends on the category of ad that these brands are airing during the Superbowl.

 To explore the relationship between the number of video comments and the other indicators of public receptiveness, the response variable will be